|

 equipment at 28 rail heads throughout the state.

-LTC Herbert A. Smith was the commander of the 2D Battalion, 128TH
+II, then Lt.
+Col. Herbert A. Smith was the commander of the 2D

-of October, around 150,000 citizen Soldiers had been activated into federal
+150,000 citizen Soldiers, airmen, and seamen had been activated for federal

 service.
 About 21,000 of those were officers and men of eleven Air National